ruelalarcon/desmos_midi/README.md

 ./export.bat song.mid # Use export.sh instead of export.bat for Linux/Mac
 ```

+The first time this is run, it will install all the necessary Rust dependencies before exporting the song.

 This will create a folder named `song`.
 Inside it, open `formulas.txt` in a text editor to view the Desmos formulas, and simply copy paste them into a Desmos formula box.
 This should paste a bunch of formulas into desmos.
 Scroll to the top until you can see the first formula/box with an arrow to its left:

 ![First formula](./assets/first_arrow_box.png)